GabriFila/app-sagra-pesto/README.md

 - SEND_ORDER:
   - call createOrder firebase cloud function, then set orderNum as the one received
 - PRINT_ORDER:
+  - trigger print function
+- RESET_ORDER:
-  - set qt of newOrder to 0, and print...
+ - set newOrder to [] and orderNum to undefined

+CashRegisterSearchButton
+- on click trigger UpdateOrderModal

+UpdateOrderModal

 #### domain/cassaBar
 - [ ] InstantCashRegisterPage
   - [ ] CashRegisterCourse